BV-BRC/BV-BRC-Docs/docroot/quick_references/organisms_taxon/epitopes.md

 ### Filter Tool

-As with all tables, the Filters tool is available to narrow the display of the items in the table, show below:
+As with all tables, the Filters tool is available to narrow the display of the items in the table, shown below:

 ![Filter Panel](../images/epitope_filter_panel.png)